 Maybe not your failure.
 But it will certainly save you a lot of wasted time.
 Let’s get started with the basics!

 Business development is the process by which you grow a company.
 Business development covers how you acquire more customers, how you treat those customers, the company structure, and your business plans.

 Essentially it’s about how you make money by getting more customers, getting more value per customer, or saving costs.
 As you can see, it’s something that covers many parts of your business.

-In this guide, we’ll look at the different levers of business growth.
-I’ll then show you how you can apply some of these strategies to increase company profits.
+In this guide, we’ll look at the fundamentals of a business development strategy you can use to grow your company online.

 The Fundamentals of a Business Development Strategy

 For your business development plan to stand the best chance of success, you need to get the facts.
 This requires some serious research.

 There are two things you need to focus on: